Septic Services in League City, TX

 What permits do I need for septic work in League City?

 The Galveston County Health District handles all septic permits for the League City area.
-Residential permits cost $310 as of October 2025.
 You need a permit and approved plan for any construction, alteration, repair, or extension of a septic system.
 The process requires a site evaluation by a licensed evaluator, a completed application, and an inspection by the GCHD designated representative.
 Contact them at 409-938-2411 for current fees and requirements.

 How does League City's high water table affect my septic system?

-League City's water table sits just 2-4 feet below the surface, making it one of the biggest threats to local septic systems.
-TCEQ requires at least 4 feet of unsaturated soil between a drain field and the water table.
-When groundwater rises past that threshold, wastewater can't percolate and treat properly.
-It may back up into your yard or mix directly with groundwater.
-This is why many League City properties require aerobic systems ($10,000-$20,000 installed) or mound systems instead of conventional drain fields ($3,000-$8,000).
+The high water table in League City, sometimes just 2-4 feet below the surface, is one of the biggest threats to septic systems in this area.
+When groundwater rises above the bottom of your drain field, wastewater can't percolate and treat properly.
+It may back up into your yard or, worse, mix directly with groundwater.
+This is why many League City properties require aerobic systems or mound systems instead of conventional drain fields.
 If you notice soggy spots, slow drains, or sewage odors after heavy rain, have your system inspected promptly.

 What should I do with my septic system before and after a hurricane?

-Before a major storm, pump your tank if it's due.
+Before a major storm, pump your tank if it's due or close to due.
 This gives the system maximum capacity to handle stormwater infiltration.
 After a hurricane or significant flooding, don't use your system until floodwaters recede and the ground starts drying out.
 Have a licensed provider inspect your system before resuming normal use.
 Look for signs of damage: displaced tank lids, standing sewage, soggy drain field areas that weren't wet before, or new sinkholes near the tank.
-Post-storm inspections run $350-$525 in the League City area.
-After Harvey, many homeowners found damage that wasn't visible from the surface but was causing contamination underground.
+After Harvey, many League City homeowners found damage that wasn't visible from the surface but was causing contamination underground.

 Ready to find a League City-area septic professional?
 Get free quotes from licensed League City-area providers

-Last updated: February 9, 2026 Pricing based on League City-area provider surveys and market data Sources: Galveston County Health District, TCEQ, USDA Soil Series Data (Beaumont Series), USGS Galveston County Geology, Texas A&M AgriLife Extension, FEMA, National Hurricane Center, NIH/PMC
+Last updated: February 2026 Pricing based on League City-area provider surveys and market data Sources: Galveston County Health District, TCEQ, USDA Soil Series Data (Beaumont Series), USGS Galveston County Geology, Texas A&M AgriLife Extension, FEMA, National Hurricane Center

 Get Free Septic Quotes in League City